StormStarbrickYT/discord-addons/download-themes-here/OperaGxGamingTheme/README.md

 ![OGGT_previews](https://cdn.discordapp.com/attachments/702611641530843186/864907521973944340/GIF-20210714_183334.gif)

 *Note: NewClassic is not exactly the same as the default one.
-Custom preset submissions will be available when everything will be finished in my To-Do list.*
+Custom preset submissions are available in my Discord server and files are downloadable [here](https://github.com/Tomrdh/discord-addons/tree/master/custom-presets).*